SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 This phrase aims to find research about unsustainable/irresponsible/inefficient management and use of natural resources, such as forests, oceans, land, water, minerals or fuels.
 The elements of the phrase are *unsustainable use/practises + natural resources*.

 Term `irresponsible` is not combined with the use of `fossil fuels` and `energy sources` in order to avoid irrelevant results.
-Term `water` does not appeare as a single standing term because e.g. "water use" is related to many phenomena which are not relevant to the SDG 12.
+Term `water` does not appear as a single standing term because e.g. "water use" is related to many phenomena which are not relevant to the SDG 12.

 ```py
 TS=